CadenMcAllister/DayAndNight/README.md

 # DayAndNight
 This is a game for "My First Game Jam" that started today on July 22nd 2023.
+This game will be based on the cycles of day and night if you could not tell by the title.
+During the day time all the normal eemies are there along with a certain set of platforms.
+But when you need to switch to night to say, cross a bridge that was not there but now you can.
+There will now be different enemies to fight.